-Changi Airport: What the Best Airport in the World Looks Like | Reader's Digest
+Get a Look Inside the Airport That Won "Best in the World" for Seven Straight Years

 If you’ve ever experienced a long layover, insane delay, or red-eye flight, you probably associate airports with feelings of misery and despair.
 But Singapore is on track to changing all of that.
-They began remodeling the Changi International Airport in 2014, a project that has cost at least $1.7 billion so far.
-And although the doors won’t open to visitors until early 2019, we got a sneak peek inside.
-The results?
-Absolutely incredible.
-(But make sure not to make these 16 airport mistakes ahead of your next flight!)
+They began remodeling the Changi International Airport in 2014, a project that cost at least $1.7 billion, and their new addition opened its doors to the public in April 2019.
+And the results are absolutely incredible.
+It’s so stunning you’ll want to make sure you never do these 17 things at the airport next time you go.

-Leading consumer aviation website Skytrax has named Changi International the best airport in the world for five years running.
+Leading consumer aviation website Skytrax has named Changi International the best airport in the world for seven years running.
 And it’s easy to see why.
 Not only does it run efficiently and offer luxurious amenities, but travelers passing through can also gawk at its stunning—and sometimes utterly unreal!—architecture.

 The can’t-miss sight at this airport is its new multi-purpose facility called the Jewel.
 Located outside Terminal 1 (in a space once used for airport parking), the 1.4 million square foot complex features 10 levels of forest-like gardens, an indoor waterfall, a hotel, and hundreds of dining and shopping options.
+And yet airport facilities such as the Jewel aren’t the only beautiful aspect of airports, check out the most beautiful airport landings in the world.

 “Not only will Jewel capture the hearts and minds of travelers and boost Singapore’s appeal as a transit hub, it will enhance the Changi Airport experience for our passengers and visitors,” Jewel Changi Airport Development CEO Jean Hung said.